 The City of Salem is dedicated to economic development through efforts to stimulate our local economy, revitalize the downtown and neighborhood commercial districts, improve exterior building façades, and assist local business owners.
 This focus brings new employers and new jobs to the city, while retaining jobs by helping existing businesses improve their commercial infrastructure or expand their operations.
-During FY21, a challenging year due to the COVID pandemic, Salem saw more businesses open than close, which is a testament to our community resilience.
-Salem has continued to see the surge of redevelopment that began years ago carry on during the pandemic, bringing new housing units online, new commercial spaces, and job growth.
+During FY22, another challenging year due to the ongoing COVID pandemic, Salem continued to see very low vacancy rates in downtown storefronts with several new businesses opening and existing businesses expanding despite the supply chain, logistical, and staffing issues brought about by COVID.
+Salem has continued to see the surge of redevelopment that began years ago carry on during the ebbs and flows of the pandemic, bringing new housing units online, new commercial spaces, and job growth.
 The increased development brings vitality to the downtown and, in the process, improves and stabilizes neighborhood business districts.
 Improved vitality in our neighborhood and downtown commercial districts also has the residual effect of improving public safety.